Bi-Coupling Method and Applications

 So, for elliptic diffusions the best possible short time estimate on $\E[ |\nn\log p_s^{1,x}|^2(X_s^{1,x})]$ behaves like $ s^{-1}$, so that

 Consequently, the estimate \eqref{BOG} becomes trivial when \beq \inf_{(s,x)\in [0,T]\times \R^d} \|a_1(s,x)-a_2(s,x)\|>0.\end{equation}

-So, the key point of the present study is to cancel the small time singularity in \eqref{BOG}, which simulates us to develop a new coupling method, i.e. the bi-coupling method in Section 2 below.
+So, the key point of the present study is to cancel the small time singularity in \eqref{BOG}, which stimulates us to develop a new coupling method, i.e. the bi-coupling method in Section 2 below.